 Chamber Music Workshop Grants

-Chamber music workshops for adult amateurs are a priority of ACMP.
+Chamber music workshops for amateur musicians of all ages are a priority of ACMP.
 Grants are awarded to subsidize coaches’ salaries, to reduce registration fees, and/or to allow for scholarships.

-Please note that this is a competitive grant.
-Ongoing support for workshops that have previously received funding is not guaranteed - each request is reviewed on its own merits.
-Please provide a detailed description of outreach and activities in the application, with particular attention to who will attend the workshop, how they are reached, and what they will accomplish by attending.
+Ongoing support for workshops that have previously received funding is not guaranteed - each request is reviewed on its own merit.
+Please provide a description of all activities in the application, detailing how you will recruit participants and how they will benefit from your program.

 ACMP seeks to fund workshops which accomplish the following goals:

 - Rekindle an enthusiasm and energy for chamber music playing

 - Expand a player's knowledge of the chamber music repertoire